fbpx

 • Step 04 — Edging Installation

 Make sure the edging is level and firmly pressed into the base material, and that it sits slightly above the base and flush with the top surface of the pavers.
-If using plastic or metal edging, connect the pieces together using the provided connectors or stakes.
+If using plastic or metal edging, connect the pieces using the provided connectors or stakes.
 Ensure that the edging is aligned with the desired edge lines and that it forms a continuous barrier.

 • Step 05 — Backfilling